Harrindy/StatEngine/README.md

     "C:\\StatEngine_1.0.0.tar.gz"

 For example, if you download StatEngine_1.0.0.tar.gz to your C drive (in no folder).
-Then you should try
+Then you should use

     install.packages("C:\\StatEngine_1.0.0.tar.gz", repos = NULL, type="source")